 The importance of ‘looking the part’ can never be emphasized enough.
 Whether it is a business meeting, a wedding or a condolence, dressing appropriately lends the required dignity to the participant while conveying to the world that one is mindful of the occasion and respects it enough to reflect that in the dress code.

-In his solid-coloured kurtas teemed with Jawahar jackets, Tharoor is every bit the erudite Minister with respect for his chair, who one can look up to and aspire to emulate.
-The groomed hair, clean nails and comfortable footwear add to his charisma as does the subtle deodorant that does not overwhelm.
+In his solid-colored kurtas teemed with Jawahar jackets, Tharoor is every bit the erudite Minister with respect for his chair, who one can look up to and aspire to emulate.
+The groomed hair, clean nails, and comfortable footwear add to his charisma as does the subtle deodorant that does not overwhelm.